Coastal Forces Books

 By John Lambert and Al Ross

 An absolutely delightful continuation of the highly detailed compendium of Coastal Forces facts, figures, line drawings, design details and building background of our smallest WWII warships.
+The level of detail in the research is superb and the contribution to the intellectual knowledge of these vessels is outstanding.

-Flag 4 – The Battle of Coastal Forces in the Mediterranean.
+Flag 4 – The Battle of Coastal Forces in the Mediterranean

 By Dudley Pope

+A very exciting, well illustrated and highly readable account of the battles of Coastal Forces craft in the Mediterranean during WWII.
 It should be seen ask an ‘unofficial history’ of the Coastal Forces battles in that area, but one which comes with significant endorsement (the Foreword was written by the First Sea Lord) and which goes into much greater detail than other and broader official histories.
+Very well worth a read to understand life and action in a small warship.

 The Battle of the Torpedo Boats